ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 Treating a problem as an idea or concept, rather than a detailed individual example.

-Abstraction is used to manage the complexity of software, by describing our logic in a more generic way or by hiding complexity.
+Abstraction is used to manage the complexity of software, by describing your logic in a more generic way or by hiding complexity.
-When we use similar logic in multiple parts of our code, we can abstract this logic into a generic function or method to be reused.
+When you use similar logic in multiple parts of your code, we can abstract this logic into a generic function or method to be reused.
-When part of our process is very complex, but is self-contained, we can hide this complexity by putting it inside a function and referring to the function.
+When part of your process is very complex, but is self-contained, you can hide this complexity by putting it inside a function and referring to the function.

 ### Application Programming Interface (API)